MainShayne233/breakfast/README.md

 ## Current State

+Breakfast `0.1` has been released!
+Further `v0.1.x` versions will include bug fixes, enhancements, etc.

-Development of `v0.1` is currently underyway!
-Checkout out the [roadmap](./ROADMAP/v0.1.md) to see what's comming/if you are looking to contribute!
+Breakfast `0.2` development will include all new major features and breaking changes.
+Check out out the [roadmap](./ROADMAP/v0.2.md) to see what's comming/if you are looking to contribute!

 ## Contributing